-2.15.1 Geometry Shader Input Primitives
+2.16.1 Geometry Shader Input Primitives

 A geometry shader can operate on one of five input primitive types.
 Depending on the input primitive type, one to six input vertices are available when the shader is executed.
 Each input primitive type supports a subset of the primitives provided by the GL.
-If a geometry shader is active, Begin, and any command that performs an implicit Begin, will generate an INVALID_OPERATION error if the primitive mode parameter is incompatible with the input primitive type of the currently active program object, as discussed below.
+If a geometry shader is active, Begin, and any command that performs an implicit Begin, will generate an INVALID_OPERATION error if the primitive mode parameter is incompatible with the input primitive type of the geometry shader of the active geometry program object, as discussed below.